Bachelor of Arts/ Bachelor of Business

 Course details

-- Course structure, work integrated learning and career opportunities.
+- Course structure, work integrated learning, career opportunities and professional recognition.

 Course structure